Four sights: Aftermath

 Similarly, the Ariya-pariyesana Sutta (Majjhima Nikaya 26) describes rather abstract considerations:

 These passages also do not mention the fourth sight of the renunciant.
 The renunciant is a depiction of the Sramana movement, which was popular at the time of Siddhārtha and which he consequently joined.
 Over the next six years Siddhartha wandered from place to place, in search of the mystery of life and death.
 He sat under a peepal tree in Bodh Gaya and began to meditate.
 After many days of meditation he attained enlightenment and came to be known as Buddha or the 'Enlightened One'.
 Buddha gave his first sermon at the Deer park in Sarnath.
 For the next forty-five years he spent his life travelling and preaching.He died at the age of eighty and by this time there were thousands of people who had started following Buddhism.

 Buddha followed a simple path and inspired people to lead a simple life.
 His religious philosophy is called 'Buddhism'.
-He preached in 'Pali'- a language that everyone could understand.
+He preached in Magadhi.
 In the early Pali sources, the legendary account of the four sights is only described with respect to a previous legendary Buddha Vipassī (Mahāpadāna Sutta, DN 14).

 In the later works Nidanakatha, Buddhavamsa and the Lalitavistara Sūtra, the account was consequently also applied to Siddhārtha Gautama.